Srimad Bhagavad Gita, translated by Jagannatha Om Prakash (John of AllFaith)

 Shraddha-Traya Vibhaga Yoga

-17:7: There are also three kinds of food which are dear, so too with sacrifices, austerities, and charities; hear of their differences.
+17:7: There are also three kinds of food that are dear, as well as sacrifices, austerities, and charities; hear about their differences.

-17:8: Foods which promote life, vitality, strength, health, happiness, and satisfaction, and which are juicy, fatty, firm, and agreeable, are dear to one who is in the quality of goodness [sattva guna].
+17:8: Foods that promote life, vitality, strength, health, happiness, and satisfaction, and which are juicy, fatty, firm, and agreeable, are dear to those of the quality of goodness [sattva guna].

-17:9: Foods that are bitter, sour, salty, excessively hot, pungent, dry, burning, and which promote suffering, lamentation, and disease are liked by one in the quality of passion [raja guna].
+17:9: Foods that are bitter, sour, salty, excessively hot, pungent, dry, burning, and which promote suffering, lamentation, and disease are liked by those of the quality of passion [raja guna].

-17:10: Foods that are eaten three hours or more after being cooked, are tasteless, putrid, decayed, are the remnants of another’s meal, and are unfit for sacrifice, such foods are dear to one in the quality of ignorance [tamas guna].
+17:10: Foods that are eaten three hours or more after being cooked are tasteless, putrid, decayed, are the remnants of another’s meal, and are unfit for sacrifice.
+Such foods are dear to those of the quality of ignorance [tamas guna].

-17:11: That sacrifice which is performed without desire for fruitive results, which is harmonious with the scriptural or-dinances, which is performed and indeed ought to be performed, with the mind fixed, is in the quality of goodness [sattva guna].
+17:11: That sacrifice which is performed without desire for fruitive results, which is harmonious with the scriptural ordinances, and which is performed and ought to be performed with the mind fixed, is of the quality of goodness [sattva guna].

-17:12: That sacrifice which has fruitive results as its aim because of pride and which is therefore performed, O leader of the Bharata, is in the quality of passion [raja guna].
+17:12: That sacrifice, which has fruitive results as its aim because of pride is therefore performed, Arjuna [O leader of the Bharata], is in the quality of passion [raja guna].

-17:13: That sacrifice performed without regard for scriptural ordinances, in which no food is distributed and no sacred mantras are uttered, nor proper gifts are given and that is devoid of faith, is in the quality of ignorance [tamas guna].
+17:13: That sacrifice performed without regard for scriptural ordinances, in which no food is distributed, and no sacred mantras are uttered, nor proper gifts are given, and that is devoid of faith, is of the quality of ignorance [tamas guna].

 17:15: The austerities of speech are said to be truthful words that are dear, beneficial, and cause no agitation, as well as the regular recitation and constant study of the scriptures.